SageSELab/AidUI/README.md

 Clone this repositry by using the ```git clone``` command.
 If git is not already installed, please follow the installation instructions provided [here](https://git-scm.com/downloads).

 2. #### Install Anaconda
-To install Anaconda, please follow the [link](https://www.anaconda.com/)
+To install Anaconda, please follow the instructions at this [link](https://www.anaconda.com/).

 3. #### Setup the conda environments
 Installed Anaconda comes with a default conda envirionment _"base"_.
 We can check the available environments using the following command: